TunaMaestro/phys2111_electron_diffraction_lab/report/main.typ

 $.

 The errors are just outside the range of consistency for the calculated lattice spacings.
 This could indicates that there is a systematic error in the experiment, but more data would be required to evaluate the consistency of the approx. -12% error.
+This could be due to Bragg's law being an insufficient model for electron diffraction.
+The factor could also be due to unnacounted for relativistic effects.
+The velocity of a 10keV electron is approximately 0.19c, but the equations used (@ke) use classical kinetic energy.
+The lorentz factor at this value is only around 2% so this is probably not a large component of the error.

 == Diffraction effects